Physiology-Informed Multivariate Variational Mode Decomposition for Orientation-Robust Sensing Using Distributed Millimeter-Wave Radar Systems: Ethics Declarations

 \section{Ethics Declarations}

-The experimental protocol involving human participants was approved by the Ethics Committee of the Graduate School of Engineering, Kyoto University (permit no. 202223).
+The experimental protocol involving human participants was approved by the Ethics Committee of the Graduate School of Engineering, Kyoto University (permit nos.
+202223 and 202408).
 Informed consent was obtained from all human participants in the study.